GeekNeuron/OmniOCR/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template – OmniOCR
+# Pull Request

 ## Description
-Explain what this PR does.
-What feature, fix, or improvement?

-## Related Issues
-Closes #[issue number] or Link to discussions
+Please include a summary of the changes and the related issue(s).

+Fixes # (issue number)

-## Type of Change
+## Type of change
 - [ ] Bug fix
 - [ ] New feature
-- [ ] Documentation update
+- [ ] Breaking change
-- [ ] Refactor / performance
+- [ ] Refactor
+- [ ] Documentation

 ## Checklist
-- [ ] Code is PEP8 compliant
+- [ ] I have tested the changes locally
-- [ ] Tests added/updated
+- [ ] I have updated related documentation if applicable
-- [ ] Docs updated
+- [ ] My code follows the style of this project (PEP8 / formatters)
-- [ ] CI/CD passes
+- [ ] I have added tests for the changes

+## Screenshots or logs (optional)
+Paste output logs, screenshots, or relevant results here.

 ## Additional Notes
-Any extra context, screenshots, or dependencies?
+Mention anything relevant for reviewers.